 This document is designed for medical schools, prevocational training providers across all Australian jurisdictions as well as College vocational training programs and Continuing Professional Development Programs - CPD, International Medical Graduate (IMG) Assessment and Support and other providers of digital health education i.e. professional bodies and institutes.
 It calls for intergenerational, cross sectorial and cross curriculum learning and assessment of digital health in medicine.
 The framework was shaped by advice from the Medical Workforce Digital Capabilities Advisory Group - with broad representation from across the continuum for medical education in Australia and New Zealand (see Appendix 7) - results from an online survey and follow up consultation focus groups as well as engagement with a broad range of medical education stakeholders in a series of online fora.
 The AMC and Agency expresses their sincere thanks to the very many people and organisations who participated in the consultation.
-The feedback has contributed significantly to this framework (see Appendix 8).
+The feedback has contributed significantly to this framework as presented in The Consultation Report for the Capability Framework on Digital Health in Medicine.